AdnaneKhan/ActionsTOCTOU/README.md

 This is probably the most common form of the vulnerability.
 The `issue_comment` trigger does not contain the pull request head sha, so most workflows that implement issue ops to run PR code tend to follow a flow like this:

-* Permission Check: Determine if the triggering actor meets some authorization criteria.
+* **Permission Check:** Determine if the triggering actor meets some authorization criteria.
-* Ref Calculation: Calculates the PR ref by using a format expression with the PR number or using the GitHub API to retrieve the head sha.
+* **Ref Calculation:** Calculates the PR ref by using a format expression with the PR number or using the GitHub API to retrieve the head sha.
-* Checkout: Uses an action or a CLI command to check out the PR code.
+* **Checkout:** Uses an action or a CLI command to check out the PR code.

 Regardless of what workflows do, they end up getting the latest commit from the PR.
-This leaves a short window between the time the maintainer makes the comment to approve trigger run and the workflow actually checking out the PR head.
+This leaves a short window between the time the maintainer makes the comment to approve the run and the workflow actually checking out the PR head.

 ### Deployment Environment Approval TOCTOU